antonmi/job_reactor/README.markdown

 How it works
 ============
-1. You run JobReactor in your application initializer
+1. You run JobReactor::Distributor in your application initializer
 -----------------------------------------------------
 ``` ruby
 JR.run do